enkessler/cuke_linter/README.md

 CukeLinter.lint
 ```

 The linting will happen against a tree of `CukeModeler` models that is generated based on the current directory.
-You can generate your own model tree and use that instead, if desired.
+You can generate your own model trees and use them instead, if desired, or even provide specific file paths that will be modeled and linted.

+`cuke_linter` comes with a set of pre-made linters and will use them by default but custom linters can be used instead.
 Custom linters can be any object that responds to `#lint` and returns a detected issue (or `nil`) in the format of

 ```
 { problem: 'some linting issue',
   location: 'path/to/file:line_number' }
 ```

-Note that a linter will receive, in turn, *every model* in the model tree in order for it to have the chance to detect problems with it.
+Note that a linter will receive, in turn, *every model* in a model tree in order for it to have the chance to detect problems with it.
 Checking the model's class before attempting to lint it is recommended.

 **In order to simplify the process of creating custom linters a base class is provided (see [documentation](#documentation)).**

+`cuke_linter` comes with a set of pre-made formatters and will use them by default but custom formatters can be used instead.
 Custom formatters can be any object that responds to `#format` and takes input data in the following format:

 ```
 [